Homöopathiepraxis

 That I have not lost myself completely, I owe to homeopathy!
 I came to it at the age of 25 after a traffic accident, and was at first simply amazed to see how quickly I was physically better again.
 But what fascinated me even more was the fact that at the same time I also began to feel better psychologically – and I found both sleep and my laughter again.

-Today I am practicing homeopathy for decades and work as a homeopath and therapist myself, the homeopathic view on health and illness has become my life's orientation: Illness is a normal reaction to abnormal circumstances.
+Today I am practicing homeopathy for decades and work as a homeopath and therapist myself, the homeopathic view on health and illness has become my life's orientation: illness is a normal reaction to abnormal circumstances.